manutamminen/teaching_resources/rrna_exercises.md

 First the sequence reads need to be merged and filtered for high-quality sequences.
 Subsequently identical sequences are collapsed.
 Finally the sequences are clustered into OTUs - Operational Taxonomic Units - which is bacterial concept used instead of trying to adapt the concept of species to bacteria.
 We will follow the [UPARSE workflow](https://www.drive5.com/usearch/manual/ex_min2.html).

+Start by creating a new directory under your home folder for the exercise.
+Copy all the gzipped files from /wrk/bio_workshop/ to this folder.
+Then continue using the UPARSE workflow:

 ```bash
 /wrk/bio_workshop/usearch -fastq_mergepairs *_R1_*.fastq -relabel @ -fastqout merged.fq